dsp/dsp.github.io/content/posts/2024-01-22-simple-phantom-types/index.md

 ping_user(group_id); // This compiles!
 ```

-This is far from ideal and can led to very difficult to debug issues.
+This is far from ideal.
+If we were to accidentally pass a group_id into a function expecting a user_id, nothing would stop us and we would be faced with a difficult to debug production issue.
+This method, while very common, relies on engineers get it right 100% of the time.
+Can we do better?
+Of course we can!

-We have a powerful type system at our disposal, so why not use it to prevent such mistakes?
+In rust, we have a powerful type system at our disposal.
+We can use this to prevent these errors at compile time.

 # A Potential Solution